Every Company Has Implicit or Explicit Strategy Execution Steps

 Research on Strategy Execution

-Our organizational alignment research and clients tell us that less than 10% of executives are confident that strategy execution at their organization is meeting their expectations.
+Our organizational alignment research tells us that less than 10% of executives are confident that strategy execution at their organization is meeting their expectations.
 The vast majority believe that the strategy execution in their company could be significantly improved to bring about more positive and more lasting results.

 When it comes to strategy execution, if you want to encounter the minimal number of hiccups along the way, then this article is for you.